Ex Gratia Payments

 Charities sometimes wish to make “ex gratia” payments for various reasons, i.e. payments that are not for their charitable purposes where they do not have a legal obligation to make any payment but they consider they have a moral obligation to make it.

-The Regulations when made, will put on to a statutory footing the existing common law rules about ex gratia payments by charities and it will also reform those rules.
-The Act when implemented by the Regulations will provide that an ex gratia payment can be made if the charity trustees “could reasonably be regarded” as being under a moral obligation to make it.
-That test is based on the decision in Re Snowden [1970] 1 Ch 700.
-(If trustees are of that view, they are not legally bound to make the payment but they may do so.)
-In place of the current blanket legal requirement for a charity to obtain the consent of the Charity Commission in all cases in order to be able to make an ex gratia payment, however large or small, the Act will introduce exceptions to the need for involvement of the Commission.
-It will create thresholds for the amount of a payment permitted in any case so that if the intended payment is below the relevant threshold, the charity may make the payment without involvement of the Charity Commission.
+In place of the previous blanket legal requirement for a charity to obtain the consent of the Charity Commission in all cases in order to be able to make an ex gratia payment, however large or small, the Act introduced exceptions to the need for involvement of the Commission.
+It created thresholds for the amount of a payment permitted in any case so that if the intended payment is below the relevant threshold, the charity may make the payment without involvement of the Charity Commission.

-The payment threshold applicable will depend on the charity’s gross income in its last financial year, as follows.
+The payment threshold applicable depends on the charity’s gross income in its last financial year, as follows.

 Gross income - Maximum payment permitted